Is SiteGround better than Bluehost?

 2. Optimization Plugin

 SiteGround has created their very own optimization plugin to help optimize your site for speed.
-While there are many plugins that do a similar job, the SiteGround optimization plugin does it all-in-one which saves you from installing multiple different plugins (similar to WP-Rocket).
+While there are many plugins that do a similar job, the SiteGround optimization plugin does it all-in-one which saves you from installing multiple different plugins.

 The plugins includes common features such as…